-You can integrate a BitBucket repository from the project Admin section, Integrations tab.
+You can integrate a BitBucket repository from the Administration -> Integrations section of your project.
 Click on the + button on the BitBucket panel, and a popup dialog will be launched.
 Before being able to select a repository, you need to provide the necessary credentials to connect to BitBucket Cloud: username and app password.

-- Username: You can extract your username from your full repository name (username/repositoryname) or from your profile url (https://bitbucket.org/username/).
-The email address won’t work as username.
+- Username: You can extract your username from your full repository name (username/repositoryname) or from your profile URL (https://bitbucket.org/username/).
+The email address won’t work as a username.

 - App password: The app password is a special token associated with your account you can create to connect other applications to your BitBucket Cloud data.